FrancescoMariottini/challenge-api-deployment/Documentation.md

 # Return entity

-the response object has two sub objects the `error` containing an error message if there is one and the prediction object containing the prediction and other usefull information.
+the response object has two sub objects the `error` containing an error message if there is one and the prediction object containing the prediction and other useful information.

 Name|Type|Description
 ---|---|---
-priceL|int|The price predicted by our model based on the info you provided test_size|int|
-median_absolute_error|float|
-max_error|float|
-percentile025|float|
-percentile975|float|
+priceL|int|The price predicted by our model based on the info you provided test_size|int|The number of properties used to test the model performance median_absolute_error|float|The maximum absolute error between the prediction and test real values for 50% of the tested properties max_error|float|The maximum absolute error when considering the entire test dataset of properties percentile025|float| minimum negative error when considering 95% of the properties (around the median) in the test dataset percentile975|float| maximum positive error when considering 95% of the properties (around the median) in the test dataset